Data visualization is the go-to method when you want quick insights into your data.

 Its rectangular bars are oriented horizontally or vertically.
 One axis depicts categories, while the other shows numerical values related to two variables.

 Bars representing the same category share the same baseline.
-We recommend the numerical variables be closely related and share the same scale to get reliable insights.
+We recommend that the numerical variables be closely related and share the same scale to get reliable insights.
+If you’re unsure how to make a graph from a table, ensure that your variables are consistently aligned for accurate visualization.

 Take a look at the table below.